 The following terms have the references or definitions indicated for all college policies and procedures unless the text clearly indicates otherwise:

 Subpart A. Board.
 “Board” refers to the Board of Trustees of Minnesota State.

 Subpart B. Board Policy.
 “Board policy” means a policy statement enacted by the Board to provide the governing authority and structure for Minnesota State and its constituents, in accordance with the System’s mission and philosophy.
-Board policies are to be concise statements of the Board on matters of governance it deems important to the System and its operation, consistent with governing law.
+Board policies are to be concise statements of the Board on matters of governance it deems important to Minnesota State and its operation, consistent with governing law.

 Subpart C. College Policy.
-“College policy” refers to a management statement that outlines the governing authority and structure for the operation of the college and contributes to the overall mission and goals of the college.
-College policy is approved by the president of Anoka-Ramsey Community College and shall be consistent with Minnesota State Board policy.
+“College policy” refers to a statement that outlines the governing authority and structure for the operation of the college and contributes to the overall mission and goals of the college.
+College policy is ultimately approved by the College President of Anoka-Ramsey Community College and shall be consistent with Minnesota State Board policy.